top of page

 Sterling silver .925 is an alloyed metal which means it has a small percentage of another metal (usually copper) mixed in with the silver to make it a harder metal.
 This small percentage of other metal reacts with oxygen & even the oil on your skin which make it tarnish over time.

-Pure silver .999 (made from using silver clay) does not tarnish due to the higher percentage of silver in the metal but it does benefit from a polish every now & then.
+Pure silver .999 (made from using silver clay) tarnishes much slower due to the higher percentage of silver in the metal but it does benefit from a polish every now & then.

 Tips to prevent tarnish